SkeletonMan03/FZEasyMarauderFlash/README.md

 There are now optional parameters
 * `-h` or `--help` - Show help
 * `-s` or `--serialport` <Serial Port>
-For example, if you have a device you know is on `/dev/ttyUSB0`, you could specify it with `python3 EasyInstall.py -s /dev/ttyUSB0`
+For example, if you have a device you know is on `/dev/ttyUSB0`, you could specify it with `python3 EasyInstall.py -s /dev/ttyUSB0` or `python3 EasyInstall.py --serialport /dev/ttyUSB0`
 * Using this option will skip automatic detection of the serial port and will not try to identify the device

+## Disclaimer:
-* By using this option, you accept full responsibility in the event that you brick your device and understand that I can't help you fix it
+I am absolutely not resposible if you somehow manage to brick your device with this tool (especially if you did it using optional parameters) and I cannot help you fix it.

 ## Issues with flashing?
 Here are some steps to try:
+* Since I keep having to tell Windows users on Discord to install Python to use this...
+YOU HAVE TO INSTALL PYTHON IN ORDER TO USE PYTHON SCRIPTS!!
+IT'S IN THE WINDOWS STORE!!!
 * Ensure you have followed the steps above and installed any necessary prerequisites
 * Check that your computer can see the device.
 In Linux, run `lsusb`, on Mac run `system_profiler SPUSBDataType`, on Windows, open your Device Manager and look for it
 * Try a different cable
 * Try a different USB port
 * Check your permissions.
-On Linux, you may have to change ownership of the serial port, for example, /dev/ttyUSB0 is typically owned by root, so you may need to run something like `chown user:group /dev/ttyUSB0`
+On Linux, you may have to add yourself to whatever group owns the port.
+Or you can change ownership of the serial port (however this is not recommended), for example, /dev/ttyUSB0 is typically owned by root and the dialout or uucp group (depending on your distro), so you could run something like `chown user:group /dev/ttyUSB0`
+* Windows users: Can't find or communicate with your ESP32?
+Again, make sure the driver is installed, see above recommendations.
 * If you're using Windows, don't use Git Bash, it doesn't work well with this script.
-Instead, use Powershell, Windows Terminal, or even CMD
+Instead, use Powershell, Windows Terminal, or CMD
 * On Windows and Python is acting strange?
 Uninstall it then re-install it via the Microsoft Store.
 * Make sure you're running the latest Python release!
-If you're on 3.8 when current is 3.11.3 for example, don't bother opening an issue, just upgrade.
+If you're on 3.8 when current is 3.11.3 for example, don't bother opening an issue until after you upgrade and try again.
 Don't try to use old stuff.
+* Still can't get it and don't understand CLI at all and can't even figure out how to cd?
+What are you even doing?
+This definitely isn't for you.
+Try using the ESP Flasher app on your Flipper Zero.

+## Why do I kind of pick on Windows users?
+Simply, because Windows users seem to come across the most issues (and to be fair, this was a pain to make work properly in Windows), a lot of which are users not understanding how to use the CLI or not reading this whole page, especially the top section.

 ## TODO:
-* Code cleanup.
+* More code cleanup.
-* Add more chip compatibility.
 * Attempt to accommodate more boards that can be used with Marauder
+* Add more optional parameters, maybe an option to automatically pick a flashing option from the list for automation like I know AWOK is doing
+* Possibly add other popular ESP32 firmware that is used with Flipper Zeros
+* Maybe a name change for the repo after adding more FW support

+## Contributors:
+* I GREATLY appreciate contributions and PRs, thank you!
+* If you are going to add more boards, please try to avoid adding a new flashing function and try to use `flashtheboard()` like most of the options if possible

 ## Acknowledgements:
-Disclaimer: Includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project
+Disclaimer: Also includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project
 * [justcallmekoko](https://github.com/justcallmekoko/ESP32Marauder) for the AWESOME work in developing Marauder and porting it to the Flipper.
-* [0xchocolate](https://github.com/0xchocolate) for the Marauder companion plugin (now in [Unleashed](https://github.com/DarkFlippers/unleashed-firmware) and [RogueMaster](https://github.com/RogueMaster/flipperzero-firmware-wPlugins).)
+* [0xchocolate](https://github.com/0xchocolate) for the Marauder companion plugin (now in [Unleashed](https://github.com/DarkFlippers/unleashed-firmware), [RogueMaster](https://github.com/RogueMaster/flipperzero-firmware-wPlugins), and [Xtreme](https://github.com/Flipper-XFW/Xtreme-Firmware).)
 * [Frog](https://github.com/FroggMaster) For initial scripting under the [Wifi Pentest Tool](https://github.com/FroggMaster/ESP32-Wi-Fi-Penetration-Tool) and inspiring the idea.<br>
 * [ImprovingRigmarole](https://github.com/Improving-Rigmarole) Initial (and continued) scripting of the batch Windows Marauder flasher and lots of  testing.<br>
 * [UberGuidoZ](https://github.com/UberGuidoZ) Tweaking/Automating Frog's original, continued scripting, development, and testing.